nickzoic/nick.zoic.org/art/ultima-iv-reflections/index.md

 ![stuff](img/stuff.png)
 *random stuff in the map*

-It didn't take too long to work out that was pretty much a 16x16 block, and that while the sea was sea, the monsters weren't real monsters ... just tiles.
+It didn't take too long to work out that was pretty much a 16x16 block, taking up locations A'A" A'A" through A'P" A'P".
+While the sea was sea, the monsters weren't real monsters ... just tiles.
-Indeed, as it turns out the map is stored in 16x16 regions, on the 16 sectors of the first 16 tracks of the disk.
+Indeed, as it turns out the map is stored in 16x16 regions, each taking up one 256 byte disk sector, on the 16 sectors of the first 16 tracks of the disk.

-The weird stuff in the ocean was a DOS 3.3 boot sector which had been accidentally written to the disk.
+The weird stuff in the ocean?
+That was a DOS 3.3 boot sector which had been accidentally written to the disk at some time during its pirate misadventures.

 ![sector map](img/sector-map.png)
 *sector editor showing map-like sector*

 After a while you realize that you can pretty much see the map right there in the sector editor.

+It's interesting to note that there's plenty of spare room on this disk: the map only uses up 16 tracks out of 35, and the last few tracks are entirely blank.

 # Cartography